International-Data-Spaces-Association/idsa/README.md

 IDSA welcomes contributions from all levels (organizational, individual and projects) to the IDS Open Source Landscape.
 Feel free to join, discover and be part of the projects that constitutes the technical backbone of the data economy's future.
 You can check the list of [existing repositories here](/overview_repositories.md).

 You do not have to be a developer to be part of IDS Open Source Landscape.
 You can join either with your project or as a contributor.
 This will not only make you a part of the great community here, but also will give you an opportunity to share your experiences, express your opinion and gather feedback from the other members.
 So, as long as you have an idea on IDS components or data spaces in general please feel free to join us!

+The IDSA Open Source Software Graduation Scheme is placed in in this repository.
+- Find the scheme itself [in the graduation scheme folder](./graduation_scheme/README.md).
+- The templates for [sandbox](./graduation_scheme/Sandbox_Reviews/README.md) reviews and [due diligence](./graduation_scheme/due_diligence_reports/README.md).
+- Addional information on the [IDSA Homepage](https://internationaldataspaces.org/make/open-source/).

 #### Joining as a Contributor/Individual
 *If you are not a user of IDSA Github yet*, please use this [form](https://forms.office.com/r/LMFt6pbji4 "IDSA Github / Participation Request") to submit a participation request.
 The requests are responded within a maximum of two business days (in most cases, the invitations are sent within several hours).